Thimphu Safety Guide

 Women Travelers

-• Dress modestly to respect local culture and avoid unwanted attention (cover shoulders and knees, especially at religious sites)
+• Dress modestly to respect local culture and avoid unwanted attention.

 LGBTQ+ Travelers